 Tax Withholding.
 To the extent that the Company is required to withhold federal, state, local or foreign taxes or other amounts in connection with any payment made or benefit realized by a participant or other person under the Amended 2020 Plan, and the amounts available to the Company for such withholding are insufficient, it will be a condition to the receipt of such payment or the realization of such benefit that the participant or such other person make arrangements satisfactory to the Company for payment of the balance of such taxes or other amounts required to be withheld, which arrangements (in the discretion of the Compensation Committee) may include relinquishment of a portion of such benefit.
 If a participant's benefit is to be received in the form of Stock, unless otherwise determined by the Compensation Committee, such withholding requirement will be satisfied by retention by the Company of a portion of the Stock to be delivered to the participant.
 The Stock used for tax or other withholding will be valued at an amount equal to the fair market value of such Stock on the date the benefit is to be included in participant's income.
-In no event will the fair market value of the Stock to be withheld, unless (1) an additional amount can be withheld and not result in adverse accounting consequences and (2) such additional withholding amount is authorized by the Compensation Committee.
+In no event will the fair market value of the Stock to be withheld and delivered pursuant to the Amended 2020 Plan exceed the minimum amount required to be withheld, unless (1) an additional amount can be withheld and not result in adverse accounting consequences and (2) such additional withholding amount is authorized by the Compensation Committee.
 Participants will also make such arrangements as the Company may require for the payment of any withholding tax or other obligation that may arise in connection with the disposition of Stock acquired upon the exercise of stock options.